StackExchange/dnscontrol/docs/spf-optimizer.md

 checkboxes were checked.
 Note that this result is likely to be longer than 255 bytes, the limit for a single TXT string.

-3. Fully flattened split: This taks the "fully flattened" result and splits it into multiple DNS records.
+3. Fully flattened split: This takes the "fully flattened" result and splits it into multiple DNS records.
 To continue to the next record an include is added.